kaffolder7/home-assistant.io/source/_integrations/roku.markdown

 ha_integration_type: device
 ---

-The Roku integration allows you to control a [Roku](https://www.roku.com/) device.
+The Roku integration allows you to control a [Roku](https://www.roku.com/) media playback device.

 {% include integrations/config_flow.md %}

 When adding the integration, you will be asked to provide a {% term host %}.
 Unless you changed the hostname, this refers to the IP address of your Roku device.
 You can find the IP address or hostname in the network settings of your Roku device, by checking your router, or by using a network scanning tool.

 If you are having issues connecting, you may have to adjust the settings on your Roku device to allow local control.
 The common setting is: `Settings / System / Advanced / Control by mobile apps / Network access`

+{% include integrations/option_flow.md %}

+{% configuration_basic %}
+Play Media Application ID:
+  description: The application ID to use when launching media playback.
+The default is `15985`.
+This application must support the PlayOnRoku API.
+{% endconfiguration_basic %}

+## Data updates

+The Roku integration polls every 10 seconds to check the current state of media playback.
+The available applications and television channels are only fetched every 15 minutes.

 There is currently support for the following device types within Home Assistant: